sketchplugins/plugin-directory/README.md

 - [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [Sketch Notes](https://github.com/daxit/sketch-notes), by Daxit Agarwal: A Sketch plugin that lets you add notes that become part of your Artboard and can be exported to a PDF or other Sketch formats.
 - [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
-- [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Assigns styles automatically to all of your unstyled layers.
 - [Banking Data](https://github.com/nktx/banking-data-supplier), by Kent Yang: A DataSupplier plugin
 - [microwave](https://github.com/arvinxx/microwave-release), by arvinxx: 叮！你的设计已出炉~
 - [Create New Styles](https://github.com/franklymrshankly/Create-New-Styles), by Jonathan Tran: A Sketch plugin to create multiple layer styles or text styles